coderefinery/git-intro/content/browsing.md

 Then browse the project and explore commits and branches.
 Take notes and prepare questions.

 1. Browse the **commit history**: Are commit messages understandable?
-   (Hint: "Commit history", the clock symbol, above the file list)
+   (Hint: "Commit history", the timeline symbol, above the file list)
 1. Compare the commit history with the **network graph** ("Insights" -> "Network").
 Can you find the branches?
 1. How can you find out when a recipe was **last modified**?
 1. **How many changes** did the Guacamole recipe receive (you find it under "sides")?